-- 1. Enter the TELNET escape sequence. - 2.
-If necessary, use the SHOW STATUS command to check the number of your session with the other host. - 3.
+1. Enter the TELNET escape sequence.

+- 2. If necessary, use the SHOW STATUS command to check the number of your session with the other host. - 3.
 Enter the TELNET RESUME n command, where n is the number of the session to which you want to return.

-For an example, see Section 4.7.
+For an example, see Section 4.7, "Toggling Between the Remote Host and Local TELNET/TN3270".